-Perkins Builders have secured the building contract for Capecare Dunsborough – the first aged care facility for the rapidly-growing Dunsborough community.
+The building contract for Capecare Dunsborough – the first aged care facility for the rapidly-growing Dunsborough community – has been secured by Perkins Builders.

 Capecare Dunsborough will comprise an 80-bed residential care facility for people with high physical needs in a dementia-enabling environment, palliative care, 21 independent living apartments with complementary and allied health services, new premises for the Dunsborough Country Women’s Association, a playground, café and beautifully landscaped gardens.